 The Of Mice and Men quotes below all refer to the symbol of Rabbits.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Penguin Books edition of Of Mice and Men published in 1993.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Penguin Books edition of Of Mice and Men published in 1993.).

 Part 1 Quotes

 "Well," said George, "we'll have a big vegetable patch and a rabbit hutch and chickens.
 And when it rains in the winter, we'll just say the hell with goin' to work, and we'll build up a fire in the stove and set around it an' listen to the rain comin' down on the roof."

 The timeline below shows where the symbol Rabbits appears in Of Mice and Men.
 The colored dots and icons indicate which themes are associated with that appearance.